 Old boys Michael Moore (’47) and Kevan Hewett (’46) spoke with Classes PPMW and PPBG on what school was like when they were young students, and how things have vastly changed since that period.

 “The boys were engaged throughout as they heard interesting stories and witnessed artefacts including a vintage type-writer, marbles and the old school tie,” says Pre-Primary Teacher, Ms Misty Waters.

 “This term the boys have been learning how stories are passed down through generations in different ways and these talks have been a wonderful supplement to their development.”

 “The boys discovered how the term ‘supermarket ‘was once commonly known as corner shop, and how in the 1940s shop staff generally selected items on behalf of the customer.”

-Also adding to this week’s list of guests were brothers Peter (’45) and Robert Lynn (’49) who spoke with our Year 1 and 2s.
+Also adding to the list of guests were brothers Peter (’45) and Robert Lynn (’49) who spoke with our Year 1s and 2s.